belantmockup/jict/README.md

 * 5. Finally, the manual method allows you to define your own upper and lower thresholds for the original data.

+**Power BI Visual Tools Add-On for Outliers:**

+**Power BI Visual Tools Add-on Clustering Outliers:**

-# KPI: Decision making+Predictive
+# KPI: Decision making+Forecasting

 What's the future like?
-Let's implemented some of prediction model with technical analysis
+Let's implemented some of prediction model with technical analysis.

+And the steps by steps are:

+1. Create and visualize the time series data
+2. Stationarization of time series data
+3. Modeling: White Noise, AR, MA, ARMA, ARIMA, SARIMA, ARCH, GARCH, Machine learning, etc
+4. Forecasting

+To make a good model of forecasting isn't easy way.
+There are a lot of consideration and technical analysis.
+Below are some of the good model parameter.

+* ME: Mean Error
+* RMSE: root mean squared error (AR modelle)
+* MAE: mean absolute error (AR modelle)
+* MPE: mean percentage error
+* MAPE: mean absolute percentage error (AR modelle)
+* ACF1: first-order autocorrelation coefficient (ACF1)

 Dataset: